Singond/Gradle-Pandoc/README.md

 A new task type `Pandoc` is now available; its fully-qualified name is `com.github.singond.gradle.pandoc.Pandoc`.
-Also, a single instance of this task called `pandoc` has been added to your project.
+Also, a single instance of this task has been added to your project under the name `pandoc`.
 You need to configure it first, for example:

 ```groovy
 pandoc {